 We never ship any curl or libcurl binaries from the project with one exception: we host official curl binaries built for Windows users.
 All the other packaged binaries that are provided with operating systems or on other download sites are done by gracious volunteers outside of the project.

-As of a few years back, we make an effort to do our releases on an eight week cycle and unless some really serious and urgent problem shows up we stick to this schedule.
+As of several years back, we make an effort to do our releases on an eight week cycle and unless some really serious and urgent problem shows up we stick to this schedule.
 We release on a Wednesday, and then again a Wednesday eight weeks later and so it continues.
 Non-stop.

 For every release we tag the source code in the repository with "curl-release version" and we update the changelog.